 Now that the tree is in the soil, it is time to mulch.
 Put about 2 to 3 inches of leaf mulch or shredded hardwood mulch around the planting hole but at a safe distance away from the tree trunk.
 Wait for an hour and then water the tree once again.

 Depending on the size of the tree, consider staking it at least for the first year of its life.
 Stake the plant lightly without damaging the bark.
-This will ensure that the tree does not sway and detach itself due to strong winds.
+That will ensure that the tree does not sway and detach itself due to strong winds.

 Water your tree as often as needed, depending on the kind of tree you have planted.
 Most trees require at least a weekly watering to form deep roots.

-Enjoy your newly planted tree for years to come and watch it increase the value of your home!
+Enjoy your newly planted tree for years to come, and watch it increase the value of your home!